enkidevs/curriculum/lua/roblox-studio/tweening-service-i/property-table-variable.md

 *Each element* in the array will *hold the data for a changed property*.

+> Remember to put semi-colon after every element in the table!

 ```lua
 local PropertyTable = {
 	Position = Vector3.new(30,0,30); --Vector3 is used since orientation isn't used here